Norman Gilroy: Episcopal ministry

-The 1954 split of the Australian Labor Party saw a marked difference of opinion between Gilroy and Archbishop Daniel Mannix of Melbourne, who backed B. A. Santamaria's "Movement" (the episcopally sponsored Catholic Social Studies Movement).
-Gilroy avoided direct political comment and believed that the Church should not become involved in politics.
-However, like most other Sydney Irish Roman Catholics, he had grown up as a supporter of the Australian Labor Party.
-Moreover, he was a confidant of Roman Catholic Labor Premier of New South Wales Joseph Cahill.
+The 1954 split of the Australian Labor Party saw a marked difference of opinion between Gilroy and Archbishop Daniel Mannix of Melbourne, who backed B. A. Santamaria's "Movement" (the episcopally-sponsored Catholic Social Studies Movement).
+Gilroy avoided direct political comment and believed that the church should not become involved in politics.
+However, like most other Sydney Irish Roman Catholics, he had grown up as a supporter of the Labor Party.
+Moreover, he was a confidant of the Roman Catholic Labor Premier of New South Wales Joseph Cahill.
 He firmly opposed Santamaria's activities and banned the distribution of his movement's literature in Sydney churches.
 As a result of the close relationship between Gilroy and Cahill, there was no split in the New South Wales Labor Party, as there had been in Victoria and Queensland.

-In 2017 the first extended biography of Gilroy was published to coincide with the 40th anniversary of the Cardinal's death.
-The author, John Luttrell FMS has been praised for his "fresh research...and a genuine portrait of the man who rose from postal clerk to prince of the Church."
+In 2017, the first extended biography of Gilroy was published to coincide with the 40th anniversary of the cardinal's death.
+The author, John Luttrell, has been praised for his "fresh research ... and a genuine portrait of the man who rose from postal clerk to prince of the Church."